 Get those carrots in there and give them a good little cook.
 You don't have to brown everything heavily here; the mushrooms should brown the most, and then the onions and carrots can just be lightly browned.
 Then add the wine and stock and bring to a simmer, stirring up all the browned bits.
 Nestle the chicken legs into the pot, leaving them exposed on top so that the skin can crisp more as they braise.
 Add the chicken breasts for the last 20 minutes or so, until just cooked through.

 Remove the chicken from the pot once more, and simmer until liquid is lightly viscous, then whisk in unsalted butter.
 The gelatin will help the butter emulsify into the sauce without breaking.

 Then add the chicken back to the pot, spooning the juices all over and serve.

 Like most braises, this dish tastes even better the next day.
-In that case, you should let the whole Dutch oven stand for 1 hour at room temperature after it comes out of the oven and before whisking in the butter.
-Transfer it to the fridge for up to 4 days, then reheat gently and continue with the recipe.
+In that case, you should let the whole Dutch oven stand for one hour at room temperature after it comes out of the oven and before whisking in the butter.
+Transfer it to the fridge for up to four days, then reheat gently and continue with the recipe.

 Coq au vin is great with buttered potatoes, pasta, or rice.

 You know, earlier on, I said I had sacrificed presentation in the name of flavor.
 Looking at this, I'm not sure I sacrificed presentation at all.